meshstyles/unilandiscordbot/HELP.md

 # Help pages

 ## how to join a group
-simply write "!join *role name*" and you will join that role
+simply write "join *role name*" and you will join that role

 ## but which roles can I join